LeoLaugier/LeoLaugier.github.io/about.md

 ---
 title: About me
-description: Research engineer in Deep Learning
+description: Engineer and Ph.D. candidate in Deep Learning
 layout: about
 header: True
 ---